elisedaurio/naughts_oughts/README.md

 - There was roughly two hours not captured here in my figuring out how to develop on my personal Windows machine without tools like PyCharm.
 - By the turn execution stage, I've roughly spent three hours on the actual work.
     - I've spent another thirty or so minutes on handling things in Github, or reading how to leverage MongoDB + Pydantic correctly.
-- By the final commit to MVP, I've spent roughly four hours on the actual problem at hand, and more on the tooling around it.
+- By the final commit to MVP, I've spent roughly four hours on the actual problem at hand, and much more on the tooling around it.

 ## Trade-offs
 - The most apparent trade off I made was around unit testing.